Updated January 17, 2023

-Concrete driveways can crack under the stress of a heavy dumpster or the big trucks that transport them.
+While a rare occurrence, concrete driveways can crack under the stress of a heavy dumpster or the big trucks that transport them.

 This quick guide will show you how to reduce the risk of driveway and property damage caused by roll-off containers or heavy trucks, as well as how to handle the rare situations where damage does occur.

-This is the best way to avoid driveway damage.
+Having plywood or boards placed underneath the steel dumpster feet is the best way to avoid driveway damage.

 Using plywood beneath the steel feet or wheels of the dumpster provides a cushion between the dumpster and the driveway, preventing driveway scratches and cracks.